 A dungeon crawler where you are the warden of several bad girls who need to be punished in order to properly fight for you and improve their skills.
 This is one of these perverted games we all love so much but are afraid to publicly admit to.
 Apart from all the necessary spanking this looks like a really fun game with lots of dark humor and twisted characters.
-You want to play something totally different from all these Western shooters and are not afraid of some anime tits?
-Than this title might be the right choice for you.
-Especially if you’re into old-school dungeon crawler games like me.
+Do you want to play something totally different from all these Western shooters and are not afraid of some anime tits?
+Then this title might be the right choice for you.
+Especially if you’re into old-school dungeon-crawler games like me.

 Buy the game: Criminal Girls Invitation

 3.)
 Time Travelers (PS Vita)

 I love science fiction and I love visual novels.
 999 and its follow-up are two of my favorite games and surprisingly these two share the atmosphere of Time Travelers.
 Even if Level 5 developed this one here, it always reminds me of these two VNs.
 Which sure is a big compliment on the quality of the game.
 While the vocabulary can be quite challenging (all these technical terms) it’s not that much of a problem because the game is much more a movie with choices to be made than a more classic visual novel.
 You’ll still get the gist of the story even if you don’t understand a lot of the dialogue.
 The Furigana above all Kanji, as a small bonus, make this a very Japanese-learners-friendly game.